Reading listTheories: guidance on theorisingCO:RE at LSEPublished: 09 Dec 2021

 Manghani, S. (2017).
 Open theory.
 Media Theory, 1(1), 162–167.

-This article offers a playful guide on how to create theory, and on the processes of thinking, situating and writing, and making that happen as part of theorising.
+This article offers a playful guide on how to create theory, and on the processes of thinking, situating and writing theory.

 Mitchell offers a discussion of what media theory is and how to theorise it.
 He suggests that media needs to be theorised according to several reference frameworks, including image/music/text (drawing on the work of Barthes), a model of communication, medium, time and pace.